misaleh/CMSIS-DSP-PULPino/README.md

 #

-To use DSP extension, add `#define USE_DSP_RISCV` in riscv_math.h
+To use optimized functions with DSP extension, add `#define USE_DSP_RISCV` in riscv_math.h

 #

 The library is already configured and integrated in the CMake files of PULPino in this [fork](https://github.com/misaleh/pulpino).

-For example, after configuring PULPino itself and installing tools required, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.
+For example, after configuring PULPino itself and installing required tools, you can simulate ` Benchmark_BasicMathFunctions1 ` by typing.

   make Benchmark_BasicMathFunctions1.vsim

 #